-No. There is no obligation for you to hire the attorney beyond the initial half-hour consultation.
+No. There is no obligation for you to hire the attorney beyond the initial 30 minute consultation.
 If you are not satisfied with your initial consultation, the LRIS will locate another attorney for you at no additional charge.

 How much will the attorney cost?

-When clients meet with their referral attorney, the first half-hour of their consultation is free-of-charge.
-After half-an-hour, the attorney's normal fees begin to accrue.
+When clients meet with their referral attorney, the first 30 minutes of their consultation is free-of-charge.
+After 30 minutes, the attorney's normal fees begin to accrue.
 These fees are not reduced and cannot be waived.
 Clients who require a longer consultation and anticipate difficulties paying an attorney's fees should contact Legal Aid of Western Michigan.

 What if I am unable to keep my appointment?

 If you are unable to keep your appointment, we ask that you call either the LRIS office or the attorney's office to cancel and reschedule.